civilservicelgbt/civilservicelgbt.github.io/_news/2022-09-22-two-weeks-to-go-until-the-civil-service-lgbt-conference-2022.md

 There will be a multifaith prayer room within the BEIS conference centre for delegates to use on the day.
 This room is non-denominational and is accessible to delegates of all faiths, and of no faith, for individual contemplation and/or prayer.

-If you have any specific access requirements please email: conference@civilservice.lgbt.
+If you have any specific access requirements please email: <conference@civilservice.lgbt>.

 ## Agenda